StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ### Manually create cluster-wide resources

-If you need to manually create the cluster-wide resources, ask your Kubernetes administrator to create the 3 resources below in the Kubernetes cluster.
+If you need to manually create the cluster-wide resources, ask your Kubernetes/OpenShift administrator to create the 3 resources below in the Kubernetes/OpenShift cluster.

 {% hint style="info" %}
 Ensure that you specify the correct namespace for the bound `ServiceAccount` for both of the `ClusterRoleBinding` resources.